ldav-unipg/d3-course-material/L3/1_data_binding/README.md

 ## 1.2 Measuring the Dataset

-- Now, we can retrieve some informations from the Dataset.
+- Now, we can retrieve some information from the Dataset.
 For example, if we want to know how many elements it contains, we can simply print the `data.length` to the console:

 ```js
 d3.csv("./data/data.csv", (d) => {